emmanueltouzery/logsearch/README.md

 can give the date format manually through the `--dtfmt` flag.
 The format must be given in the [chrono date format spec](https://docs.rs/chrono/0.4.11/chrono/format/strftime).
 Pull requests for common enough formats are welcome.

+logsearch is downloadable as a statically built linux x86-64 binary in the github releases page.